ashu12318/donation/README.md

 - Fetch Single Cause: Users

 # Future Goals
-- Contract for each Cause
--- Factory Pattern
----- Use it for creating a new contract for every cause
----- Act as Registry(To provide address of all the causes)
----- Circuit Breaker: Disable Contract after timeline is over

 - Accept Donation in Any Token: Uniswap/Metamask Integration
 - Auto Swap to a Target stable coin
 -- Add target Stable Coin token while creating Cause